blin63/SQL-Explorer/README.md

 ### Connection Fields

-**Server** - The SQL server to connect to.
+**Server** - The SQL server to connect to. <br />
-**Port** - The port number to connect to the SQL server on.
+**Port** - The port number to connect to the SQL server on. <br />
-**Username** - The SQL server username to login as.
+**Username** - The SQL server username to login as. <br />
-**Password** - Password to login to the SQL server as the selected user.
+**Password** - Password to login to the SQL server as the selected user. <br />
 **Database** - The database in the selected SQL server to use when the SQL console completes initialization.
 This is equivalent to using the SQL command "USE DATABASE_NAME;" as the first command upon logging in to SQL Server.
 If this field is left empty, then no database will be used when the SQL console completes initialization.